 Flexible Spending Accounts

-If you do not have access to an HSA, you’re eligible to have a Healthcare FSA to cover healthcare, prescription drug, dental and vision expenses.
-You can contribute up to $2,550 a year.
+If you’re enrolled in the Consumer Choice HSA healthcare plan and choose not to make contributions to an HSA, then you’re eligible to have a Healthcare FSA to cover healthare, prescription, drug, dental and vision expenses.
+You can contribute up to $2,600 a year.

 Plan carefully!
 IRS rules require you to forfeit any balance left in your FSAs at the end of the year — the “use it or lose it” rule.
-You must incur eligible expenses by December 31, 2015, and submit them for reimbursement before April 1, 2016.
-However, there will be a grace period in 2015, so you can use remaining 2015 funds to pay for 2016 expenses incurred through March 15.
+Ordinarily, you must incur eligible expenses by December 31, 2019, and submit them for reimbursement before April 1, 2020.
+However, there will be a grace period in 2020, so you can use remaining 2019 funds to pay for 2020 expenses incurred through March 15, 2020.

 Note: To be eligible to enroll in an FSA, you cannot be currently enrolled in Medicare or TRICARE.